2015 THUNDER CAR RULES

-The Thunder Car division is open to any approved make of North American built chassis having a factory listed wheel base of 108” or more for the make, model and year being raced IE: Metric 108” Chevelle 112” Etc. No convertibles, four-wheel drive vehicles, trucks or station wagons will be allowed.
-No modifications to chassis are allowed, with the exception of replacing rear frame rails from just past the rear end ,rearward.
+The Street Stock division is open to any approved make of North American built chassis having a factory listed wheel base of 108” or more for the make, model and year being raced IE: Metric 108”, Chevelle 112” etc. Longer chassis's may be shortened to 108" wheelbase.
+No convertibles, four-wheel drive vehicles, trucks or station wagons will be allowed.
+No modifications to chassis pick up points are allowed, with the exception of replacing rear frame rails from just past the rear end ,rearward.

 Any part of the car not specifically mentioned or covered in these rules must remain STOCK.
 Stock parts are those found in the OEM PARTS BOOK (original equipment manufacturer), not those found in high performance or off-road racing books.

 Any cars being teched will be allowed to have only one driver and two mechanics present in the tech area – no one else will be allowed.
 Any harassment from any driver and/or crew member to the tech staff (or any other track official) may result in an automatic disqualification, thus forfeiting all points earned that night and all money earned at that race meet.

 The word stock when used herein, shall mean unaltered, as factory available and produced by the OEM for the make, model and year of the car being raced.
 That excludes all aftermarket “High Performance” parts, and all decisions and rulings shall be based on data obtained from the Canadian Service Data Book and other OEM Specification Book.